New Jersey nursing home where authorities found 17 bodies sued for alleged failures during Covid-19

 A one out five-star rating

 Roberts' uncle, Albert Roberts, died April 1 due to complications from Covid-19, according to the suit.
-He was 76 at the time of his death, his nephew and lawyer said.
+He was 76 at the time of his death, according to Roberts and his attorney, Alina Habba.

 "I spoke to him not even a month before all of this happened," Roberts said of his uncle.
 "He wanted me to come by and bring him a slice of pizza.